 Impact: By participating in the Food Cycle Program, you play a crucial role in diverting a significant amount of food waste from landfills and reduce greenhouse gas emissions.
 Through composting, we transform this waste into nutrient-dense compost that enriches the soil, supports healthy plant growth, and fosters a more sustainable ecosystem.

 Attire: Dress comfortably in clothes that you don’t mind getting dirty.
 We will provide gloves, but you’re welcome to bring your own if preferred.

 Bring: Don’t forget to bring your reusable water bottle!
 We will have plenty of snacks to keep you energized during the volunteering session.

 Experience Needed: Whether you are a seasoned composter or new to the practice, all levels of experience are welcome.
 You will have the opportunity to learn, contribute, and enhance your composting skills.

-Age Requirements: Must be at least 16 years of age.
-All volunteers under the age of 18 must attend with a parent or guardian.
+Age Requirements: Volunteers must be at least 14 years old.
+For volunteers under 18 years old, a parent or guardian must accompany them.